 - Because the Stingray 212SC is so spacious, you will not need to worry about your gear and personal belongings taking up space on deck.

-- If you do not plan on taking eleven people on your deck boat, then you and your smaller party will have plenty of room.
+- If you do not plan on taking eleven people on your deck boat, then you and your smaller party will have optimal passenger capacity to their spacious layouts.

 ● NauticStar 223